Largest acylindrical actions and stability in hierarchically hyperbolic groups: Universal and largest acylindrical actions

 \section{Universal and largest acylindrical actions}

-The goal of this section is to show that for every hierarchically hyperbolic group $(G,\s)$ with clean containers $\mathcal{AH}(G)$ has a largest element.
+The goal of this section is to show that for every hierarchically hyperbolic group $(G,\s)$ the poset $\mathcal{AH}(G)$ has a largest element.
 Recall that the action associated to such an element is necessarily a universal acylindrical action.

 We prove the following stronger result which, in addition to providing new largest and universal acylindrical actions for cubulated groups, gives a single construction that recovers all previously known largest and universal acylindrical actions of finitely presented groups that are not relatively hyperbolic.